 That’s why when you’re an employee, you shouldn’t have a tax bill to pay after you file your taxes.
 If your employer took off the right amount of money from your pay, your tax bill should $0.
 Or, in most cases, they’ll have taken off too much and/or you’ll be eligible for some tax deductions and credits, thus providing you with a tax refund.
 A tax refund simply means you’ve overpaid on your taxes, so the government is paying you back.
 That’s right, a tax refund is not free money!
 It’s literally the government giving you back your own money.

 When you’re self-employed, you’ll always have a tax bill to pay because you won’t have an employer doing all that work for you.
 Instead, when you become your own boss, you also become your own bookkeeper and accountant (unless you choose to hire someone to do that for you).
 Luckily, it’s not that complicated or much work to do on your own.
 Believe me, I’ve been doing my own bookkeeping for almost 4 years.
 The only thing I get help with is I hire a tax accountant to help me file my taxes every year (and she’s worth every penny!).

 How to Know If You’re Self-Employed

 There are a ton of different terms for being self-employed, so I want to start with clearing some things up.
-If you’re a freelancer, if you’re a small business owner, and even if you have a side hustle, all of those would fall under the umbrella of self-employed.
+If you’re a freelancer, if you’re a small business owner, or even if you have a side hustle, all of those would fall under the umbrella of self-employed.
 Self-employed simply means you are earning income by yourself, outside of an employer.

 For more info, check out this article on the government’s website about tax obligations for self-employed individuals.